Click to open network menu

 Hello everyone.
 I'm Hazardis, but also go as Sieghardt in other games/accounts.
 I've been playing League since around season 7 and peaked at Master 300-something LP a couple of seasons ago, until unhappiness with the game led me to take a long break from it.

 I used to OTP Skarner before and up until his rework last year.
-Some might recognize me as that guy who made the most upvoted and viewed Skarner guide on MOBAFire, from before he was reworked.
+Some readers might recognize me as the author who made the most upvoted and viewed Skarner guide on MOBAFire, from before he was reworked.

-But now, I've moved on to OTP Yorick because I find him very fun to play while also being really strong in the meta and, of course, in the jungle, because I'm a person with decency and thus would never play top lane.
+But now, I've moved on to play Yorick almost exclusively, because I find him very fun to play while also being really strong in the meta and, of course, in the Jungle.

 Why Yorick?
 Pros and cons

 Yorick provides a unique archetype in League of Legends: summoner.
-While he is not the only one that spawns pets, no other champion has a kit that revolves around summoning creatures, nor in the amount that he does, nor creatures that hold so much of the champion's power budget.
-For people who enjoy overwhelming with raw numbers and strength, this is the closest thing to the ideal champion you can find in the game.
-While being a constant target of nerfs due to his relative success in the lower elos, he constantly remains a strong pick in every meta we have had over the last few seasons.
+While he is not the only one that spawns friendly summons, no other champion has a kit that revolves around summoning creatures, nor in the amount that he does, nor creatures that hold so much of the champion's power budget.
+For people who enjoy overwhelming with raw numbers and strength, this is the closest thing to the ideal champion to be found in the game.
+While being a constant target of nerfs due to his relative success in the lower elos, he consistently remains a strong pick in every meta we have had over the last few seasons.

 + Easy to pick up